chrissarmstrong/seeking-manifold/content/A Conversational Work History.md

   - post
 date: 2024-02-03
 ---
 Consider this a kind of 'conversational resume', like what you'd get if you quizzed me in person on my work history.
-If you want the formal 'toot your own horn' version, [here you go](https://www.dropbox.com/scl/fi/alljun2t0wxu5brxjj496/Chris_Armstrong_resume_public_2024.03.pdf?rlkey=hd1u77qtpz7khvpirnkpav998&dl=0).
+If you want the formal 'toot your own horn' version, [here you go](https://www.dropbox.com/scl/fi/rsmpgyubcsykkp5zhzalb/Chris_Armstrong_resume_public_2024.03.pdf?rlkey=d8nuns4xgwyka7npeefuky1kz&st=26keymhb&dl=0).

 # A Glorious Self-Study Sabbatical

-My work since leaving Verizon is largely documented in [[Experiments/|Experiments]] and [[Experiment Ideas/|Experiment Ideas]] (and this entire site more generally).
+My work since leaving Verizon is largely documented in [[AI Experiments/|AI Experiments]] and [[Experiment Ideas/|Experiment Ideas]] (and this entire site more generally).

 # Verizon